Nightrider (chess): Value

 The nightrider, like the knight, can jump over blockades in closed positions and is good at delivering forks.
-One benefit of the nightrider's additional mobility is that the nightrider can triangulate while the knight cannot.
+The nightrider can triangulate while the knight cannot.
 King, nightrider, and knight vs. king can force checkmate.

 Observations

 The king together with two knights cannot win the endgame against a lone king (see Two knights endgame), but the king together with a knight and a nightrider can.
 This is because, unlike the knight, the nightrider can gain a tempo.